myoung8223/LAN-Media-Streaming/README.md

 loopback and encodes it to Opus, then muxes both into a single TCP stream.
 The output resolution, bitrate, and frame rate are all adjustable on the sender.

-The **receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency, higher for Wi-Fi/smoothness).
+The **Android receiver** listens for the sender, decodes H.264 with Android's MediaCodec straight onto a full-screen surface, decodes Opus to an AudioTrack, and keeps the two in sync on a shared timeline with a small, adjustable buffered delay (the receiver's **Playout buffer** setting — lower for wired/low-latency, higher for Wi-Fi/smoothness).
 The buffer's minimum adapts to the stream's frame rate — as low as 20 ms at 60 fps — so it can be set tight without ever starving the decoder below one frame.

+The **Linux receiver** does the same on a PC: a lean C service that decodes H.264 with FFmpeg — on the GPU via VAAPI when the hardware supports it, in software otherwise (detected automatically, with fallback) — and displays fullscreen with SDL2.
+It speaks the identical protocol (name discovery, TLS pinning, the same fps-aware playout buffer), pops the stream up on connect, and can be launched at login through the desktop's autostart for a hands-free panel.
+A small GTK settings app sets the name, port, password, buffer, and decode mode.
+It's a natural way to reuse an old laptop or mini-PC as a display.

 Panels announce their name over UDP so the sender can find them without you typing an IP; an IP fallback is available for networks where broadcast is blocked.

-While the receiver is listening, it sits quietly in the background.
-When a stream begins it brings the full-screen live view to the foreground on its own (waking the panel if it was asleep) and drops back to the standby screen when the stream ends — so a wall-mounted panel needs no interaction.
-This uses Android's "appear on top" (display-over-other-apps) permission, granted once from a button in the receiver; without it, the app falls back to a full-screen notification the user taps.
-A **Live view** button on the receiver's main screen jumps (back) to the running stream at any time — handy if you switched to another app, or if you chose not to enable "appear on top".
+While a receiver is listening, it sits quietly in the background and brings the full-screen live view forward on its own when a stream begins (waking the display if it was asleep), then drops back to standby when the stream ends — so a wall-mounted panel needs no interaction.
+On Android this uses the "appear on top" (display-over-other-apps) permission, granted once from a button in the receiver;
+without it, the app falls back to a full-screen notification the user taps, and a **Live view** button on the main screen jumps back to the running stream at any time.
+On Linux the same hands-free behavior comes from running the receiver in your desktop session (via autostart), where it opens the fullscreen window on connect.

 ### Ports (local network only)